manvalls/goofys-docker/README.md

 ## Overview

-The inital idea behind mounting s3 buckets as docker volumes is to provide store for configs and secrets.
-The volume as per [goofys] does not have features like randow-write support, unix permissions, caching.
+The initial idea behind mounting s3 buckets as docker volumes is to provide store for configs and secrets.
+The volume as per [goofys] does not have features like random-write support, unix permissions, caching.

 ## Getting started